EasyCorp/EasyAdminBundle/doc/dashboards.rst

                 ->generateRelativeUrls()

                 // set this option if you want to enable locale switching in dashboard.
-                // Passed array should contain locale codes as keys and labels as values.
-                // Labels will *not* be translated - it is recommended to pass locale names
-                // translated into the same locale.
-When using this option you should also add
+                // IMPORTANT: this feature won't work unless you add the {_locale}
-                // {_locale} placeholder in dashboard route path (e. g. '/admin/{_locale}').
+                // parameter in the admin dashboard URL (e.g. '/admin/{_locale}').
+                // the name of each locale will be rendered in that locale
+                // (in the following example you'll see: "English", "Polski") ->setLocales(['en', 'pl'])
+                // to customize the labels of locales, pass a key => value array
+                // (e.g. to display flags; although it's not a recommended practice,
+                // because many languages/locales are not associated to a single country) ->setLocales([
+                    'en' => '🇬🇧 English',
+                    'pl' => '🇵🇱 Polski'
+                ])
+                // to further customize the locale option, pass an instance of
+                // EasyCorp\Bundle\EasyAdminBundle\Config\Locale
                 ->setLocales([
-                    'en' => 'English',
-                    'pl' => 'polski'
-                ])

-                // You can also just pass a list of locales to achieve the same effect ->setLocales(['en', 'pl'])

-                // If you want to customize (or disable) locale icons, pass LocaleDto objects ->setLocales([
-                    LocaleDto::new('en', 'English', null), // disables locale
+                    'en', // locale without custom options
-                    LocaleDto::new('pl', 'polski', 'far fa-language')
+                    Locale::new('pl', 'polski', 'far fa-language') // custom label and icon ])
-                ])
             ;
         }